luapower/luapower.github.io/problem-solution.md

 Github is just one way to lower that barrier in the realm of programming.

-As for git, the reason for having everything under git's control all the time is basically Alan Kay's idea of "symmetric authoring and consumption", which says that you have to be able to edit and share back what you consume on the spot.
+As for git, the reason for having everything under git's control all the time is basically Alan Kay's idea of symmetric authoring and consumption, which says that you have to be able to edit and share back what you consume on the spot.
 The combination of a code editor and a VCS is the closest we have today to that idea as far as coding goes (:crying:).